Matthew Schissler: Cord Blood America (CBAI) and Subsidiaries

-GHS Investments
+Private Investor

-Schissler is a Founder and Managing Member of GHS Investments, LLC.
-Founded in 2015, GHS Investments, LLC is a privately held "super value" fund focused on small to mid-cap companies, with an investment focus on companies exhibiting significant growth potential.
+Schissler is a Founder and Managing Member of Multiple Private Investment funds.
+Investing since 2015, his funds are privately held "super value" funds focused on small to mid-cap companies, with an investment focus on companies exhibiting significant growth potential.

-Parallax Enterprises
+Work Your Core Investments, LLC

-Schissler served as the chief operating officer of Parallax Enterprises.
-Started by Dr. Jeffrey Woolford, Parallax has designed a tool for operating rooms known as Consolidated Healthcare and Resource Management System (CHaRM), a device based on a fighter pilot’s Heads-Up-Display (HUD), which gives everyone in a surgical suite access to critical information and procedure checklists.
+Schissler is a Founder and Managing Member of Work Your Core Investments (WYC), LLC.
+Founded in 2021, WYC is a privately held fund focused on purchasing or investing in franchises and other fitness related concepts, with an investment focus on unique performance concepts exhibiting significant growth potential.

-Pyrenees Investments
+Aztec Airways

-Schissler is also the founder and managing partner of Pyrenees Investments.
-A microcap advisory firm, Pyrenees Investments helps companies with services that include cleaning up balance sheets and eliminating debt in order to become successful.
+In 2021, Schissler became a member of the Board of Directors for Aztec Airways of Fort Lauderdale, Florida.
+Aztec Airways was formed in 1998, and is certificated by the United States Federal Aviation Administration under FAR part 135 as an On-Demand/Commuter Scheduled US Air Carrier.

 Affiliations

 In 2011, Schissler was named chairman of the Biotech Committee for the Nevada Development Authority.
 He has also served on the board of advisors for the Las Vegas Science Festival and the board of directors for the Las Vegas Natural History Museum, and is a member of the Karma Foundation.